-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î All pupils have equal opportunity to interact socially with the whole primary age range regardless of age, ability and additional need.
+The universal offer to all children and YP cialist, individualised support and vision Ŷ interact socially with the whole primary age range regardless of age, ability and additional need.
 There are regular opportunities for 'buddying' sessions allowing older children and younger children to work together.
 Links with other schools e.g. through sporting events, allow pupils to interact with others.
 All pupils belong to a House group.
 Playground leaders support social interaction.
 All children have equal access to attend whole school trips/visits, after school clubs and shared experiences.
-Clubs take place both at lunchtime and either before or after school.
-Thrive/TIS/Emotional Coaching principals are used in whole class sessions.
-All teachers prepare a pictorial vocabulary check list at the beginning of every new topic which enables children with SEND or hearing impairments to learn key words before meeting them in lessons.
-Sports teams play in local tournaments against other schools.
+Clubs take place both at lunchtime and Year 6 have multiple leadership opportunities if they display positive behaviours and effort in their learning consistently.
 Year 6 have multiple leadership opportunities if they display positive behaviours and effort in their learning consistently.
 Social skills groups enable targeted children to receive support.
 Social groupings within classes are organised to support individuals.
-Social & Emotional interventions are used to help pupils develop their social skills.
-Support from other agencies including the ASD team, the Speech & Language Team, Educational Psychology are sought as necessary.
+Social &amp; Emotional interventions are used to help pupils develop their social skills.
+Support from other agencies including the ASD team, the Speech &amp; Language Team, Educational Psychology are sought as necessary.
 Pupils are individually supported by TAs to enable their attendance at after school clubs as necessary.
 Adult 1:1 support is given to promote successful interactions and friendships.
 Social stories and Comic Strip Conversations are used to help children develop greater social understanding.
-Social & Emotional Interventions e.g. Thrive/TIS, Wild Tribe are used to support the development of social skills in individuals.
+Social &amp; Emotional Interventions e.g. Thrive/TIS, Wild Tribe are used to support the development of social skills in individuals.
 Specialist communication aids both High Tech (e.g. Big Macks) and Low Tech (e.g. PECS, symbols and objects of reference, Core Communication Books) are used to support communication for individuals where and when necessary.
 The school works closely with other agencies working with pupils with speech, language and communication

 Makaton is being promoted throughout the school with all children and staff learning new signs weekly needs.
-This includes the Speech & Language Therapists, the Early Years Inclusion Team and the ASD Support Team.
+This includes the Speech &amp; Language Therapists, the Early Years Inclusion Team and the ASD Support Team.
 These agencies work with individuals and provide written advice or programmes of work for individuals.
 This is implemented by key staff throughout the school.
-Makaton is used to communicate with some of our pupils

-8. The physical environment (accessibility, safety and positive learning environment).
+Makaton is used to communicate with some of our pupils 8.
+The physical environment (accessibilit Whole school approaches The universal offer to all children and YP ty, safety and positive learning environm Additional, targeted support and provision nent).
+Specialist, individualised support and provision All areas of the school are accessible to everyone including those children with Adaptions are made to the learning environment to suit group or Designated teaching areas are available.